deathbeds/nowidget/readme.md

 ```

-1. `shell.display_manager` manages updating `IPython` display objects when shell events occur.
-2. `shell.test` provides formal interactive testing using `unittest and doctest`

-    automatic is a default feature of `nowidget`. `doctest and unittest` objects are automatically executed with each cell execution.
+1. `shell.test` is a primary default feature of the `nowidget` extension.

+    it provides formal `doctest and unittest`sto be executed with each cell execution. as an example.

+        def test_me():

+    function being with `"test_*"` are executed as tests.

         shell = __import__("IPython").get_ipython()
         if shell:

+1. `shell.display_manager` manages updating `IPython` display objects when shell events occur.

 3. `shell.trace` uses `monkeytype` to generate type stubs from the interactive computing experience.